-Frances L. Edwards, MUP, PhD, CEM, is professor and director of the Master of Public Administration program at San José State University.
-She is also Deputy Director of the National Transportation Security Center at the Mineta Transportation Institute of the College of Business.
-A Certified Emergency Manager with over 20 years experience as a director of emergency services in California, she has served as acting assistant fire chief for the San José Fire Department, as Budget Analyst for the Irvine, California Police Department, and as Assistant to the City Manager in Florham Park, New Jersey.
+Frances L. Edwards, MUP, PhD, CEM, is professor emeritus of political science at San José State University, following 17 years as the Director of the Master of Public Administration program.
+She is Deputy Director of the National Transportation Security Center at the Mineta Transportation Institute.
+A Certified Emergency Manager with over 20 years’ professional experience in California, she has served as acting assistant fire chief for the San José Fire Department, as Budget Analyst for the Irvine, California Police Department, and as Assistant to the City Manager in Florham Park, New Jersey.

-As the U.S. Chair for the European Union's CAST project, she has created a common curriculum for disaster response training for first responders.
-She provides ICS/SEMS/NIMS and Continuity of Operations (COOP) plan writing, review, and training for Caltrans.
-She has been Director of the San José Metropolitan Medical Task Force and the San José Urban Area Security Initiative, and a commissioner on the California Seismic Safety Commission.
-Her honors include Governing Magazine's Public Official of the Year 2002, San José Magazine's Power 100, College of Social Sciences Austen D. Warburton Award of Merit, and the Devoted Service Award Class A from the San José Fire Department.
+Dr. Edwards chairs the Communications Committee of the American Society for Public Administration’s Section on Emergency and Crisis Management.
+She won the 2022 Silver Award for her Knight Foundation research from the International Association of Emergency Managers.
+She has provided ICS/SEMS/NIMS and Continuity of Operations (COOP) plan writing, review, and training for Caltrans and the Valley Transportation Authority (VTA).
+She has been a commissioner on the California Seismic Safety Commission.
+Her honors include Governing Magazine's Public Official of the Year 2002, San José Magazine's Power 100, College of Social Sciences’ Austen D. Warburton Award of Merit for research, and the Devoted Service Award Class A from the San José Fire Department.

-Dr. Edwards holds Master's degrees in international relations and urban planning and a PhD in Public Administration.
+Dr. Edwards holds a Master's degree in international relations from Drew University, and a Master’s degree in urban planning and a PhD in Public Administration from New York University.